 Stickers, AR filters, and lenses offer brands an opportunity to create something that TikTok users can interact with.
 These are uniquely designed and run for about ten days.

-It's not too late to seize the massive opportunity TikTok has for showcasing your brand, delighting your customers and boosting your business.
+Don't miss out on using TikTok for showcasing your brand, delighting your customers and boosting your business.
 We can show you how.

 As with any social media site, brands that adopt strategies which work well within the app typically do the best on that site.
 TikTok’s audience expect entertaining or informational videos that are easy to consume and get to the point quickly.
 Brands that use how-to videos, product usage videos, and deliver on exciting moments can do quite well on the platform.